This article has been updated for 2022. In February 2022, Amazon increased their maximum base salary from $160,000 to $350,000.

 You will notice a big difference in RSUs between years one and two, and years three and four.
 Your on-hire bonus essentially makes up that compensation difference in the first couple of years with the company.
 Your year one on-hire bonus is almost always going to be a bit bigger than your year two on-hire bonus, because in the second year you have 10% more of your stock vesting.

 You’ll also notice that in years one and two, much more of your Amazon compensation is fixed, whereas the longer you’re with the company the more variable your compensation becomes.
-This is because the value of your RSUs are be directly tied to the stock price of Amazon.
-Obviously, if Amazon does really well, you could experience positive spikes in your compensation.
+This is because the value of your RSUs are directly tied to the stock price of Amazon (remember above when we mentioned the increase to the maximum base salary – this is where you will see the benefit of that change).
+When it comes to the income generated by your RSUs, obviously, if Amazon does really well, you could experience positive spikes in your compensation.
 However, if Amazon’s stock price doesn’t do as well, you could see your total compensation remain relatively flat, or if the stock price drops you could see your total compensation go down.
+We have another article that will provide you with some insight on how to think about investing your Amazon RSUs.

 Long-term Planning for Amazon Employees